dgoldhar/ELK/Getting Started.md

 # Install components

+-- will use debian, wget & dpkg to install components.

 We will use apt-get to download & install the components on Ubuntu 18.04, but other methods can also be used (references to the Elasticsearch site are included).

+-- don't need this:
 Download the GPG key for the elasticsearch components

 ```wget -qO - https://artifacts.elastic.co/GPG-KEY-elasticsearch | sudo apt-key add -```